sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 ---
 title: Bundled marketplace texts
-slug: how-to-change-ftw-bundled-marketplace-texts
+slug: how-to-change-bundled-marketplace-texts
-updated: 2023-01-01
+updated: 2023-10-24
-category: ftw-content
+category: template-content
 ingress:
   This guide describes what bundled marketplace texts are, and how to make changes to them.